 Kelvin Lawson is a national client service director with Acosta Sales and Marketing.
 In this role, he provides cross-functional leadership, direction and strategic planning to select clients to ensure maximum business results.
 He has managed the corporate relationships with large multinational organizations such as Kraft Foods, Starbucks and Diamond Foods.
 Prior to joining Acosta, he spent 17 years at Johnson and Johnson.
 During his tenure at Johnson and Johnson, he held positions of increasing responsibility including director of customer development and director of national accounts dealing with large retailers such as Wal-Mart, Costco, and Lenscrafters.
 Lawson is an active member of the Jacksonville (Fla.) community and serves on the board of a local non-profit as vice president of fundraising.
 Recently, he was appointed to the board of the Hubbard House of Jacksonville, Fla.
 He is a Florida A&M University graduate of the School of Business and Industry.
 He resides in Jacksonville, Fla.

-has maintained a private practice in the specialty of obstetrics and gynecology in Tallahassee since 1975.
+has maintained a private practice in Tallahassee since 1975.
 He has served on numerous boards and commissions including the Florida Commission on Ethics and the Tallahassee Community College Board of Trustees.
 McWilliams was the first state consultant to the Florida Medicaid Program.
-He has been a member of the executive committee of the Florida Obstetric and Gynecologic Society since 1966.
+He served as a member of the executive committee of the Florida Obstetric and Gynecologic Society from 1996-2013.
 In 2002-2003 he served as president of the Florida Obstetric and Gynecologic Society and simultaneously served as president of the Florida State Medical Association.
 McWilliams earned a bachelor’s degree from FAMU, and graduated from Meharry Medical College in Nashville, Tenn.
 He is board certified in Obstetrics and Gynecology.

 |Email: email@example.com |